-If a Resident appears to be unfit for duty due to suspected influence of alcohol or other drugs, the Program Director or other responsible faculty member will immediately relieve the Resident of assigned clinical responsibilities and notify the GME office.
-If a determination is made that immediate drug testing is necessary, the GME office may refer the Resident to University Health Services for urinalysis, breathalyzer or blood tests to assess fitness for duty.
+If a resident appears to be unfit for duty due to suspected influence of alcohol or other drugs, the Program Director or other responsible faculty member will immediately relieve the Resident of assigned clinical responsibilities and notify the GME office.
+If a determination is made that immediate drug testing is necessary, the GME office may refer the resident to University Health Services for urinalysis, breathalyzer or blood tests to assess fitness for duty.
 If the GME Office is not available or the incident is 'after hours', the Program Director may direct immediate drug testing.
 The Resident should then execute Attachment B, Authorization to Release Information.
 The supervisor should keep a copy of the executed Attachment B as well as provide a copy to the testing facility.

 A Resident's refusal to be escorted from the hospital or to be tested shall result in termination of employment.
-If necessary, the Program Director or attending should arrange safe transportation for the Resident.
+If necessary, the program director or attending should arrange safe transportation for the resident.

-The GME office may also arrange drug or alcohol testing through the Physicians Health Program of the Tennessee Medical Foundation (TMF) (see GME Policy #320 - Aid for Impaired Residents).
-Based upon test results, the TMF will work with GME administration to develop an appropriate treatment or intervention program for the Resident unless it is determined that the Resident will not be able to continue training.
-The UTHSC Drug Free Campus and Workplace Policy (HR0720) supports this GME Policy.
-Erlanger Work Force or Erlanger North Emergency Department for after hours and weekends, with the GME Office, will supervise any reasonable suspicion testing.
+The GME office may also arrange drug or alcohol testing through the Physicians Health Program of the Tennessee Medical Foundation (TMF) (see GME Policy #260 - Aid for Impaired Residents).
+Based upon test results, the TMF will work with GME administration to develop an appropriate treatment or intervention program for the resident unless it is determined that the resident will not be able to continue training.
+The UTHSC Drug Free Campus and Workplace Policy (HR0720) is attached.
+UTHSC HR, along with the GME Office, will supervise any reasonable suspicion testing.